LabPresse/BioModelComparison/README.md

 ## Tutorials

 In this repository, we include a few tutorials that demonstrate how to train deep learning models on biological datasets.
 These tutorials can be found in the `tutorials/` directory.
-In this directory we include tutorials on Datasets, Models, Training, and Evaluation.